stefaweb/Q17-Amplifier/README.md

 The first version of the board was released on December 8, 2021.

-Version 1.3 published on August 28, 2022.
+Version 1.3.1 published on June 25, 2023.

-All files are located in Q17-Mini-1.3 directory.
+All files are located in Q17-Mini-1.3.1 directory.
 Old version are located in Q17-Mini Archives directory.

 Q17-Mini v1.3 (95x75mm, 2 Oz PCB)
 ![IMG_7167](https://user-images.githubusercontent.com/12907102/188893876-657b84e3-38b6-482c-af0a-7cd518a24296.jpeg)